VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 Keep in mind to do this, pain will ensue if you don't.
 I know both **QtCreator** and **Clion** do try and help you do this by default and **cmake-gui** does display a field for you to choose a build folder which should be separate.
-Just... keep in mind... no in-source if you intend to retain your sanity.
+Just... be aware... no in-source if you intend to retain your sanity.

-### install(EXPORT)  export(TARGETS)
+### install(EXPORT) and export(TARGETS)

 These two similarly-named commands mean annoyingly different things.
 You'll come across the first one a lot as it's a key command when generating packages.
 It creates the file that describes the targets you're exporting through said packages.

-`export(TARGETS)` works in a similar way except the file generated is specific t o the source tree it was generated in.
+`export(TARGETS)` works in a similar way except the file generated is specific to the source tree it was generated in.
 So it's the same, except the complete opposite.
 Most of the time you want `install(EXPORT)` but [docs](https://cmake.org/cmake/help/v3.8/command/export.html) give a few examples on where you might need the other.
-Just keep in mind that **export** will not provide you with files for creating packages
+Just keep in mind that `export` will **not** provide you with files for creating packages

 ### PUBLIC PRIVATE INTERFACE - The Magic Words of transitivity